 “I’ve seen many people die by themselves, which is really a tragic thing,” he said.

 “I have eye-locked with patients behind those glass doors, where I just know they want me to come in there and I can’t.”

-Father Joe is unable to make the sign of the cross on patients’ foreheads and palms with the holy oils as part of the anointing of the sick.
-He has instructed nurses and other healthcare professionals to do so with a cotton swab while he recites the accompanying prayers.
+Father Joe is unable to make the sign of the cross on patients’ foreheads and palms with the holy oils as part of the anointing of the sick, though he is able to recite prayers for them.